-2.3.1.
-Water Entitlement for Subdivided Lots without Residences: In the event that there are no residences on the subdivided lot for which the certificate is held, water use shall be limited to incidental landscaping and hobby vineyards and/or orchards, as defined and regulated herein.
+- 2.3.1.
+Water Entitlement for Subdivided Lots without Residences: In the event that there are no residences on the subdivided lot for which the certificate is held, water use shall be limited to incidental landscaping and hobby vineyards and/or orchards, as defined and regulated herein. - Section 2.3.1 replaces Article V, section 3 (a).
+There is no change in wording. - 2.3.2.

-2.3.2.
 Hobby Vineyards: Subject to the Board's authority to prohibit, regulate or terminate such use, when the Board determines that adequate water exists for all domestic purposes of all certificate holders, it may permit water to be used for hobby vineyards or orchards on any subdivided lot for which the certificate is held.
 However, use of water for agricultural or commercial purposes, including vineyards and/or orchards in combination per such lot greater than one half (1/2) acre in total size per lot is not allowed.
 No permission to use such water shall ever be deemed a water right, and is fully revocable by the Board at any time in the exercise of its reasonable discretion.